-Flu vaccines will be available to book by eligible patients around September / October 2019.
-The exact date to be confirmed
+Flu vaccines are now available to book by eligible patients

-Please contact the surgery nearer this time to book your appointment if you are eligible
+Please contact the surgery now to book your appointment if you are eligible

 If you fall into one of the categories below, please contact the surgery reception to book your appointment.